Sloe Hairstreak (Satyrium acaciae)

 Prior to 2004 I had only seen it in one locality in the Alpes-Maritimes, but since I have seen it in a number of different localities, mostly at mid-altitude, but usually not more than a few in any locality.
 In 2006 I found it in large numbers in Var from late May to late June with a peak emergence around the second week in June when it was flying in company with ilicis, esculi, and spini.

-The low-lying yellow flowers of the Helichrysum genus (see e.g. 10743) seemed to be a strongly favoured nectar source of all the Satyrium species, often with several hairstreaks on each flowerhead.
+The low-lying yellow flowers of the Helichrysum genus (see e.g. 10743) seem to be a strongly favoured nectar source of all the Satyrium species, often with several hairstreaks on each flowerhead.
 Sometimes the Satyrium hairstreaks can be counted in hundreds and maybe thousands.

 The sexes are similar, but it appears that the female has a more prominent post-discal line, stronger lunules and markings and slightly longer tails.
 The tip of the female abdomen, where visible, is black.
 Thus 16239 and 10743 are clearly males, while 40951 and 49928 illustrate the difference very clearly.